 3.1.2 Quorum

-A quorum is the number of Officers or Members of a body that when duly assembled, is validly competent and can proceed to transact the business of that body.
+A quorum is the number Members of a body that when duly assembled, is validly competent and can proceed to transact the business of that body.
 At least 15 % or 25 of the MTCI-SC members present at a meeting (whichever is lower) will constitute a quorum for conducting business at a meeting.
 If a quorum is not present, actions/decisions may be taken subject to confirmation via subsequent letter ballot.

 3.2 Working Group Meetings